FaizahMalik/cfg-games-project/README.md

 ---

 - `create_json_wordsfile.py`
   - The code in this file was used to create our json words file.
-Do not run it again.
+Do not run it again
 - `levels.py`
   - The main logic of the game can be found here.
 Each level is separated into a subclass (Beginner, Medium, Hard).
 This file is imported into main.py
 - `main.py`
-  - This is where the game is run from.
+  - This is where the game is run from
 - `test_main.py`
   - This is the file with the unit tests for the main.py file.
-Instructions on how to run the tests are at the bottom of the file, as well as at the bottom of the main.py file.
+Instructions on how to run the tests are at the bottom of the file, as well as at the bottom of the main.py file
 - `test_levels.py`
   - This is where you will find the unit tests we have written for our levels.py file, instructions on how to run the tests are at the bottom of the file
 - `test_turtle_window.py`
   - Here you will find the unit tests we have written for the turtle_window.py file, instructions on how to run the tests are at the bottom of the file
 - `turtle_window.py`
-  - This is where the code that runs the turtle module can be found.
+  - This is where the code that runs the turtle module can be found
   - Includes the class TurtleWindow with methods that allow us to:
-    - Create the turtle drawing in steps, method-by-method;
+    - Create the turtle drawing in steps, method-by-method
-    - Clear and reset everything in Turtle.
+    - Clear and reset everything in Turtle
     - Display text, focused or on the side
     - Show the welcome and goodbye screens
 - `word_picker.py`
-  - Includes the WordPicker class, which holds all of the tasks for Campaign mode, and selects the random words for the associated tasks.
+  - Includes the WordPicker class, which holds all of the tasks for Campaign mode, and selects the random words for the associated tasks
 - `words_list.json`
-  - This file includes all the words we use in the WordGuesser game.
+  - This file includes all the words we use in the WordGuesser game